 Faculty study spaces

 Check with your graduate school or department to find out if they have dedicated study spaces available to you.

 Find additional study spaces

 The GSA has a computer lab and desktop publication hub designed specifically for graduate students.

 For general printing, there are plenty of locations around campus.

 Student IT and eLearning support provide some key IT services which you can utilise as a researcher.
-Their website has links to key systems (such as my.unimelb and the University of Melbourne Learning Management System (LMS), as well as information on printing and scanning, accessing computers, using Google Apps, and how to set up your devices to work on the University wireless network.
+Their website has links to key systems, such as my.unimelb and the University of Melbourne Learning Management System (LMS), as well as information on printing and scanning, accessing computers, using Google Apps, and how to set up your devices to work on the University wireless network.

 Student IT also have helpdesk staff located on the ground floor of the Baillieu Library with staff who can assist you.
 If you can't make it to the library in person, you can live chat with the IT support team online during helpdesk hours.